ModiaSim/Modia.jl/docs/src/tutorial/Modeling.md

     equations = :[T * der(x) + x = u],
 )
 ```

 The symbols `input` and `output` refer to predefined variable constructors to define the input and output variables.
 If an equation has just a unique variable in the left hand side, `y`, the right hand side can be given as a quoted expression in a Var-constructor `Var(:x)` after the `output` constructor combined with the merge operator, `|`, see below.

 ## 2.2 Merging models

 It is possible to combine models by merging.
-If we want to change the model to become a highpass filter, an alternative output equation
+If we want to change the model to become a high-pass filter, an alternative output equation

 ```math
 y = -x + u
 ```

 is defined in an anonymous model `Model( y = :(-x + u) )`.
 This anonymous model is merged with `LowPassFilter` using the merge operator `|`:

 ```julia
 HighPassFilter = LowPassFilter | Model( y = Var(:(-x + u) ) )